 These players are franchise quarterbacks that any team would be happy with, they just lack some of the elite skills that the Tier 1 players have.

 - Lamar Jackson

 Once again I’ll refer you to the Russell Wilson article for my thoughts on Lamar but to sum them up, I think Lamar is a very special player, just not an invaluable, elite one (like Wilson).
 Baltimore had 11 pro bowlers including 6 on the offence – Lamar had a lot of help last year and I think there’s quite a few quarterbacks who could have succeeded there last season.
 His highlights will wow you but in the biggest moments of his career Lamar has unfortunately not delivered.
 For an NFL quarterback he has below average passing ability (I understand and respect that’s not how he wins) but I see his spinning and juking playstyle not being sustainable over a decade whereas someone like Mahomes can dominate with his skillset for two decades.
-It’s only a matter of time before the NFL figures Lamar out, he’s 1-3 when playing teams a 2nd team in his 22 game career as a starter with his only win against the 2-14 Bengals – Big Truss is filled with talent but I’m not ready to call him an elite, top-tier quarterback yet.
+It’s only a matter of time before the NFL figures Lamar out, he’s 1-3 when playing teams a 2nd time in his 22 game career as a starter with his only win against the 2-14 Bengals – Big Truss is filled with talent but I’m not ready to call him an elite, top-tier quarterback yet.

 - Ben Roethlisberger

 A steady and reliable big-armed quarterback; when you need a play Big Ben will deliver.
 Overall talent prevents him from being higher for me but I probably do trust Roethlisberger more than anyone else not in Tier 1.